 Allow me to backtrack… some 20 years ago I moved cross-country in a solo road trip (NY to CA), 52 hours of driving done in 2.5 days.
 This adventurous life move was exhilarating on its own, but there is indeed reason for my telling it.
 Certain aspects of that trek are vivid and forever burned into my memory as transformative.

-At the tail end of a 17 hour driving stint, my pinnacle of awakeness was reached.
+At the tail end of a 17-hour driving stint, my pinnacle of awakeness was reached.
 My speeding along the highway after what seemed like an Oz level of poppy-field eternity, through endless miles of swaying sunflowers stretched across flat fields to both North and South horizon lines, something stopped my lead foot in Lawrence, Kansas.
 Yet, those mind dazing sunflowers will never die for me.
-A dry world with wide open sky governing a not-so-subtle grunge masked by a deafening golden distraction, vaguely threatening in its oddly mystifying beauty.
+A dry world with wide-open sky governing not-so-subtle grunge masked by a deafening golden distraction, vaguely threatening in its oddly mystifying beauty.
 Kansas as fuck.

 There may be a familiar vocal tone to the GODZILLIONAIRE storytelling in ‘Negative Balance‘, as well as their prior releases (2017’s ‘the great dEPression‘ and 2018’s ‘Small Change‘), as it is Mark Hennessy who croons and howls into your ears.
 Mark is formerly (and occasionally) vocalist and poet of PAW, one of my favorite bands to have ever existed.
 However, my bias is hereby relaxed, as while born from the same landscape, GODZILLIONAIRE most certainly is a different monster.